Atlanta Gay Travel

 Henry’s

-Henry’s is well-known as Atlanta’s gay restaurant and brunch spot.
+Henry’s is well-known as Atlanta’s gay-favorite restaurant and brunch spot.
 It’s a must for every gay traveler!
-You’ll find locals here year-round, but when the weather is nice, Henry’s really draws a crowd.
+You’ll find locals here year-round, but when the weather is nice, Henry’s draws quite a crowd.

 They’re popular for an enormous outdoor patio with elevated street-side views (and for the shirtless boys running by in the summer)!
 Henry’s plays classic upbeat gay hits inside and out, and the staff is as friendly as they come.